Lady-Synestia/Reel-Cover-Generator/README.md

 A program made using Pillow in Python to easily generate covers for the Portsmouth Climbing Club instagram

-## Using the program:
+## Installation and Usage:

+- Download the latest release:[], and extract the zip.

 - Add any background photos you want to use to /Uploads.
-(I recommend renaming them to something simple and easy to type out)
+(I recommend renaming them to something simple and easy to type out).

-- Run `app.py`
+- Run `app.exe`.

 ### Program Options: